Tantalor93/dnspyre/docs/examples.md

 </details>

-#### DoH/1.1, DoH/2
+#### DoH/1.1, DoH/2, DoH/3
-you can also specify whether the DoH is done over HTTP/1.1 or HTTP/2 using `--doh-protocol`
+you can also specify whether the DoH is done over HTTP/1.1, HTTP/2, HTTP/3 using `--doh-protocol`, for example:
 ```
 dnspyre -c 2 --server 'https://1.1.1.1/dns-query' --doh-protocol 2 --recurse google.com
 ```